ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 1. You can update and set these variables to make it easier to run subsequent commands:

     ```shell
+    # tier<N> value: 'tier1', 'tier2', 'tier3' or 'tier4'
+    export TIER=''

+    # the technology value: 'configcontroller' or 'kubernetes'
+    export TECHNOLOGY=''

-    # the folder of the pkg to be updated
+    # subdirectory of the local package to update, relative to 'source-base'
-    # for example, 'tier1/configcontroller/source-base/core-landing-zone'
+    # for example, 'core-landing-zone'
     export PKG_PATH=''

     # the version to update to
     # for example, '0.0.2'
     export VERSION=''
+    ```

+1. Change working directory to proper `source-base`:

+    ```shell
+    # move to root of repo, then the appropriate 'source-base'
+    cd $(git rev-parse --show-toplevel)
+    cd "${TIER}/${TECHNOLOGY}/source-base"
     ```

 1. Update the package with the default `resource-merge` strategy: